YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 ===================
 > Stories seems like rarely but it is common.
 Stories like drama but it always someone's story. - Lee Yeon

-> My heart could not bear it too stuffy. - Various Audiences
+> My heart couldn't stand it was too stuffy. - Various Audiences

 System Requirements